Pass 3 — Lowering

 • k — the grammar’s LL(k).

-The lexer DFA
+The lexer DFAs

 File: src/lowering/lexer_dfa.rs.